In Person Blessingways postponed due to COVID. Returning in 2022

-I offer both traditional and modern Blessingways as a special way to celebrate the transition into motherhood?
-A Blessingway is an event that focuses on you and your baby, and all those involved in your birth.
+I offer both traditional and modern Blessingways as a special way to celebrate your transition into motherhood with this child.
+Blessingways are events that focus on you and your baby, and all those involved in your birth.
 It is a great way to mark this transition and may be just what you’re looking for!

 If you are interested in holding a Blessingway, Contact me (form below) to talk about what you are thinking and how I can help facilitate one for you.
 From there we can work on timing and costs.
 There are many options, from straight up traditional to a mixed ‘baby shower/blessing’.
 It is a lovely way to start the journey of bringing a new life into the world and setting the tone for a happy and long life.

 Traditionally the Blessingway is a Navajo ceremony that honors the divine feminine and the natural order of things.
 It affirms happiness and a long life.
 It is a known as a ‘chant way’ ceremony where songs are sung over a person to bless them with good luck, good health and all things good.
 It is used for many different purposes such as the coming of a new life, the blessing of a new home, for rain and good crops or the good health of a family.